Best Primer for Acne Prone Skin

 Best Primer for Acne Prone Skin: Youngblood Mineral Foundation Primer

-Youngblood Mineral Foundation Primer is probably the best primer in our list.
+Youngblood Mineral Foundation Primer gets our vote as the best primer in our list.
 Youngblood is named after its founder, Pauline Youngblood, who worked for many years as a medical esthetician.
 During her time in the skin care industry, she worked with people who had common skin ailments such as rosacea and acne, but she also worked with people who had just had more serious cosmetic surgeries and laser treatments.
 In her experience, the cosmetics options available to her clients were all way too harsh.

 So she created her own line of products.
 They include natural ingredients, and they DO NOT include a lot of the harsher ingredients, like alcohol, parabens, petroleum, etc. In many instances, she's been able to use various substitutes---for example, instead of using talc, she's been able to use rice starch.
 Clever!

-Her makeups still include some various hard-to-pronounce chemicals---it's almost impossible to create a cosmetic without them---but they are a much healthier alternative to a lot of the cosmetics that are out there.
+Her makeups still include some various hard-to-pronounce chemicals---it's almost impossible to create a cosmetic without them---but it seems like they're a much healthier alternative to a lot of the cosmetics that are out there.
 And, believe it or not, some of the weird-sounding ingredients you'll find in Youngblood products are actually good---"malachite extract" is one of the actual minerals in Youngblood Mineral Primer.

 Her Youngblood Mineral Primer is fantastic.
 It's gentle, but it can be extremely effective---it provides a very solid base for foundation, while at the same time smoothing wrinkles, minimizing pores, and evening tone.
 It's silky smooth and it feels woooooonderful.
 Highly recommended.

 It may be a great option if... you want a primer that is skin-safe and will still give you a strong matte finish.